taazkareem/convert-md-to-rt/README.md

 MD→RT
 =====

-A lightweight macOS menu bar app that automatically converts copied Markdown text to rich text formatting while preserving the original.
+A lightweight macOS menu bar app that automatically converts copied Markdown text to Rich Text formatting while preserving the original.

 ✨ **What it does**
 - Watches your clipboard for Markdown text